Simultaneous mutual interaction of all human system components is required for sustainability of life and sustainability of dysfunction or discomfort.

 Let us deconstruct these misconceptions, beginning with the latter.

 There are two degrees of mental disorder: neuroses and psychoses.
 When someone sees, hears, or responds to things that are not actual, they are having a psychotic episode.
 While few persons experience psychosis, everyone has moderate-and-above levels of anxiety, stress, and depression.
 We are universally neurotic.
 Since the overwhelming majority of mental disorders are neuroses, we are all dysfunctional to some extent.
+(Although the term ‘neurosis’ has been effectively eliminated from the Diagnostic and Statistical Manual of Mental Disorders, it is a far less prejudicial term than mental illness.
+We prefer the term ‘physiological dysfunction and discomfort’ to embrace neuroses and disorders).

 A dysfunction is abnormal or selective.